 We have similar interactions or expectations with the product when we taste wine.
 We rely a lot on the visual information we collect from the wine color and appearance.
 Sometimes, our natural trust in what we see can be misleading.
-We all have been surprised by magical tricks, creating visual illusions.
+We have all been surprised by magical tricks, creating visual illusions.

-The visual stimuli leading to visual perceptions are in fact wavelengths of light,which are detected by two different types of receptors: the cones and the rods located on the retina.
+The visual stimuli leading to visual perceptions are in fact wavelengths of light, which are detected by two different types of receptors: the cones and the rods located on the retina.

 With our sense of sight, we can assess the different attributes of wine appearance: its color, clarity, or density.